computational-ecology-lab/computational-ecology-lab.github.io/courses/index.md

 group: courses
 ---

-# Computational Ecology Lab Lab Courses
+# Computational Ecology Lab Courses

 Teachinhg Ecological Theory is one of my favourite activities.
 Especially focusing on networks of ecological interactions.